Fantom-Factory/afIoc/readme.md

 }
 ```

-What if `MyService` created penguins?
-Well, it'd be useful to have a `Penguins` class / service to hold them in.
-We'll pass that into `MyService`.
-We'll also tell `MyService` how many penguins it should make:
+Taking our example further, what if `MyService` created penguins?
+Well, it'd be useful to have a `Penguins` class / service to hold them in so we'll pass that into the ctor of `MyService`.
+We'll also tell `MyService` how many penguins it should make.
+The `MyService` ctor now looks like:

 ```
 class MyService {